backdrop-contrib/bueditor/README.txt

 array containing the editor instances in the page

 BUE.active:
-currently active or last used editor istance.
+currently active or last used editor instance.
 When a button is clicked or a textarea is focused, the corresponding editor instance becomes the BUE.active.
 If there are multiple editor instances, accesskeys are switched to work on the BUE.active.
 BUE.active is widely used in javascript buttons since the methods of the current editor instance are accessed